Anil Raghavan - Chief Executive Officer

 Mr. Raghavan is a senior Pharmaceutical Services executive with significant global exposure spanning business strategy and operations.
 Prior to joining SPARC in 2014, he served as the Managing Director of India and Sri Lanka business of Quintiles and has been an active member of their Asia Management Board.
 Under his watch, Quintiles India maintained strong double-digit revenue and operating surplus growth in a turbulent business environment.
 He spent the first half of his career in the Consulting Industry with leading firms such as Arthur Andersen, KPMG and Cambridge Technology Partners.
 He helped the leadership teams of several companies in developing/evaluating strategies and improving business performance.
 He has led/participated in several industry sector studies, working with business lobbies and industry associations to highlight sectoral opportunities and challenges.
 Mr. Raghavan is an Industrial Engineer with a deep interest in evolving science and technologies enabling pharmaceutical R&D and health care.
 His other interests include the New Media, Digital Photography and Carnatic Music.

-Siu-Long Yao - Sr. Vice–President Clinical Development & Operations
+Siu-Long Yao - Executive Vice-President Clinical Development & Operations

-Siu-Long Yao, Sr. Vice-President for Clinical Development & Operations, oversees design & execution of clinical research globally.
+Siu-Long Yao, Executive Vice-President for Clinical Development & Operations, oversees design & execution of clinical research globally.